mplessis/navegar/readme.us.md

 ![Logo Navegar](http://www.kopigi.fr/navegar/navegar.png)

-Navegar help you to navigate inside your's Universal App Platform, Universal Windows Platform and Xamarin.forms applications with use of ViewModel First approach.
+Navegar help you to navigate inside your's Windows Presentation Foundation and Universal Windows Platform applications with use of ViewModel First approach.

-Navegar help you too, on same technique, use this navigation (inspire by WinRT platform) on WPF's applications
+Navegar help you too, on same technique, use this navigation (inspire by WinRT platform) on WPF's and UWP's applications

-Binarie's class are available on  [Nuget](https://www.nuget.org/packages/Navegar/) and source code here.
+Binaries class are available on  [Nuget](https://www.nuget.org/packages/Navegar/) and source code here.
-Docmentation's and tutorials aren't available on [navegar.kopigi.fr](http://navegar.kopigi.fr) (only french at this time)

 ##Installation
 For install Navegar inside your application :